-Etiometry Risk Analytics Algorithms leverage our proprietary Risk Analytics Engine, which supports the implementation of sophisticated algorithms that combine and continuously convert multiple streams of raw physiological data into near real-time actionable clinical information.
+Etiometry Risk Analytics Algorithms leverage our proprietary Risk Analytics Engine, which supports the implementation of sophisticated algorithms that combine and continuously convert multiple streams of raw physiological data into near real-time clinical information.
 By enabling the presentation of patient data in terms of estimated risks to the patient, it enables clinicians to bring attention to important derangements that can be harmful to patient recovery.

 A core technology of the Etiometry Platform, the Risk Analytics Engine leverages mechanistic physiology models and a recursive application of Bayes’ Theorem to process various data sources and help caregivers track harmful conditions and perceive patient risks.
 It integrates multiple data sources ingested by the T3 software to determine the patient’s physiology state.
 The results are displayed on the Etiometry T3 software application to deliver this information to clinicians in an intuitive and efficient manner.
 The Risk Analytics Engine technology is: